drianlarde/nextjs14-turbo-shadcn-supabase-boilerplate/README.md

 - **ui/shadcn**: A set of React components to kickstart your UI development with ease.
 - **Supabase Client**: Integrates with Supabase for authentication, database, and storage, providing a robust backend solution.

+With Sort Imports by Trivago and Sort TailwindCSS classes :)

 ## Getting Started

 To get started with this boilerplate, clone the repository and install the dependencies.